Why risk management is more than updating a spreadsheet

 By recording mitigating actions as tasks, the whole team can easily see overdue risks or associated actions.
 This makes it easier to prioritise and address risks that require immediate attention, reducing the potential impact on the project.

 With Sharktower you can filter the Kanban to view all risks and issues on one place

 6. Use a daily stand-up to keep risks and issues at the forefront of the project

-Software engineering and development teams have been using stand-ups for years, and we’ve used them across the whole of Sharktower since day one.
+Daily stand-up meetings are a great way to keep risks and issues at the forefront of the project.
 Stand-up meetings are a fast yet structured way to get a good sense of what’s happening with the team, coordinate work, and remove any blockers.
-Risk management is a team responsibility, so don’t be afraid to include risks and issues in daily standups- it keeps them at the forefront of the project and maintains accountability for specific actions.
+Risk management is a team responsibility, so it’s essential to include risks and issues in these meetings.

 Sharktower’s risk matrix report allows you to view risks at portfolio or project level

 Using a risk report ensures risks and issues are fully traceable, transparent and always linked to impacted deliverables.
 Allowing easy monitoring of required actions or decisions to resolve, in one place alongside all project work.